thomasgstewart/simulation-tutorial/simulation-tutorial.md

 ![](simulation-tutorial_files/figure-markdown_github/unnamed-chunk-7-1.svg)

-Conclusion: And we can see from the plot that ...
+**What is the conclusion from the plot?**

-Tom -- I think it would be helpful to connect the parameter to the shift in the \#days.
-Either by adding it as an axis or by just adding it to the table.
-This way folks will make the connection between the parameter space, the change in outcome, and how often we detect it.
+**What is the connection between the parameter and the primary endpoint?
+What might we add to the figure to add context?**

 Example B
 ---------